 Companies were phasing out the five-day work in the office work week in favor of remote work.

 Now, what does this have to do with our article about the cheapest Zoom towns for insurance?

 Here, we cover the 10 best Zoom towns for insurance savings.
 Due to the danger of coronavirus spread in big cities and the ability to work remotely, people fled to the countryside and suburbs.
 The Internet created a catchphrase: Zoom towns, based on the popular software used for remote or virtual meetings.

 We’ve got the 10 top Zoom towns for you here from the Northeast to West Coast.
 These are the hottest real estate markets in America, true towns where Millennials and other population segments are fleeing, for a host of reasons.
 At the top of the page, you can see the top 10 Zoom towns and how much you can save on insurance if you move there.

 The total insurance savings may not equal the sum of each category listed per Zoom town or corresponding ranking.
-The graph above is meant to show just savings, while for our ranking and methodology, we calculated extra spending as well (when the residents of a Zoom town actually pay more than average for a particular insurance).
+The graph above is meant to show just savings, while for our ranking and methodology, we calculated extra spending as well (when the residents of a Zoom town actually pay more than average for a particular type of insurance).

-In this article about Zoom towns and in the frequently asked questions section, we’ll cover some additional topics:
+In this article, we’ll also cover some additional topics:

 - Specifically, what is a Zoom town?